amccartney/nicar19-hello-javascript/README.md

 ## Getting started

-Go to the `hello-javascript` folder and open up the file called `main.js` in your favorite text editor.
+Go to the `class` folder and open up the file called `main.js` in your favorite text editor.
 Type the following into the file, hit save, then refresh your web page.

 ```js
 console.log("Hello world!");